 Open to teams of four firers, a Captain and a Coach from outside the United Kingdom.
 One team from any small country, state, province or group recognised by the NRA of Great Britain.
-Each competitor must be qualified by (i) birth or (ii) parental descent or (iii) citizenship by law of the country concerned or (iv) residence or having ceased to reside since the preceding coaches are allowed.

-Meeting provided he is not claimed by the country in which he resides at the time of the match.
+Each competitor must be qualified by (i) birth or ii) descent from parent(s) or grandparent(s) who were qualified by country of birth, or (iii) citizenship by law of the country concerned or (iv) residence or having ceased to reside since the preceding Meeting provided he is not claimed by the country in which he resides at the time of the match.
 Firers who are in their country's nominated squad may not compete in this match.
 Sons and daughters under 25 years of age temporarily resident in the United Kingdom are eligible if a parent is qualified as above.

 Conditions As for the Overseas but one target per team.
-Outside of Sudan teams and six NRA Gold Medals.
+Outside coaches are allowed.